 The Williams Syndrome Center at St. Louis Children's Hospital offers coordinated care for the diagnosis and treatment of Williams syndrome (WS).
 Williams syndrome is a rare genetic disorder that is associated with developmental delays and medical problems affecting multiple parts of the body.

 Features of Williams syndrome include:

 - Blood vessel and other heart problems

 Additional health concerns associated with Williams syndrome include:

 - Eye crossing

-- Difficulty with potty training, increased frequency with which the child needs to go or urgency leading to accidents or the feeling of pain with urination
+- Difficulty with potty training: increased frequency of needing to go to the bathroom, urgency leading to accidents, or the feeling of pain with urination

-- Hernias and other problems of connective tissue such as loose or tight joints or scoliosis
+- Hernias and other problems related to connective tissue, such as loose or tight joints